uyar/clastic-notes/notes.md

 # Notes about Clastic

-Some notes, thoughts, and questions without any significant order.
+Some notes, thoughts, and questions without any particular order.

 ## Route decorators

 The cline application under the `examples` directory uses route decorators.
 Other examples don't use them.
 Considering that these might make route ordering difficult, are they still valid, or are they deprecated/discouraged?